 or, equivalently, the integrated spectrum, related as $\int_{-\infty}^{\infty} S_{\phi}(\omega) d \omega =4\pi \gamma_+ \eta V_{\phi}$.
 A negative variance is a signature of squeezing in a quadrature.
 We have

 We plot the variances in Fig. \ref{fig:variance}. $V_0$ is positive for any laser strength; there is no squeezing for $\phi=0$ but the total noise is smaller for the 3LA.
-For $V_{\pi/2}$ both the interval of laser strength and amplitude for squeezing are notably reduced by the coupling to the long-lived state, and the Rabi frequency for the largest negative value is now very close to the saturating value $\Omega=\gamma_+/4$, which we use for several spectra.
+For $V_{\pi/2}$ both the interval of the laser strength and amplitude for squeezing are notably reduced by the coupling to the long-lived state, and the Rabi frequency for the largest negative value is now very close to the saturating value, $\Omega=\gamma_+/4$, which we use for several spectra.

 The standard BHD technique depends on the finite detector efficiency $\eta$.
-This is a key obstacle to observe the weak squeezing of single atom resonance fluorescence.
-Only very recently the squeezing in the fluorescence of a single two-level quantum dot has been observed \cite{SHJ+15} with homodyne correlation measurements \cite{Vogel91}, which are independent of the detector efficiency.
+This is a key obstacle to observe the weak squeezing of single-atom resonance fluorescence.
+Only very recently has the squeezing in the fluorescence of a single two-level quantum dot been observed \cite{SHJ+15} with homodyne correlation measurements \cite{Vogel91,Vogel95}, which are independent of the detector efficiency.
 However, the measured variance had to be extracted from complementary measurements with different phases.

 There is a subtle issue that also has to be addressed: Why is it that the quadrature variances are different?
-It seems natural to think that one features squeezing and the other doesn't.
+It seems natural to think that one features squeezing and the other does not.
 But, from the viewpoint of integrated spectra, one could expect this to be independent of the local oscillator phase.
-Thus, we reformulate the question: what spectrum is to be integrated that gives the same value for both quadratures?
+Thus, we reformulate the question: What spectrum could be integrated that gives the same value for both quadratures?

-Conditional homodyne detection (CHD) also solves the issue of finite detector efficiency, measuring an amplitude-intensity correlation, in this case without the need to extract the desired correlation from complementary measurements.
+Conditional homodyne detection also solves the issue of finite detector efficiency, measuring an amplitude-intensity correlation, in this case without the need to extract the desired correlation from complementary measurements.
 CHD has been used to detect squeezing of a cavity QED source \cite{FOCC00}.
 Additionally, CHD gives an answer to the missing term in the integrated spectra.
-We devote the next two Sections to a summary of CHD theory and its application to 3LA resonance fluorescence.
+We devote the next two sections to a summary of CHD theory and its application to 3LA resonance fluorescence.